rackerlabs/support-how-to/content/how-to/rackspace-email/manage-multi-factor-authentication-for-rackspace-webmail/index.md

 1. Log in to [Rackspace Webmail](https://apps.rackspace.com/).
 2. Open the Webmail settings page and select **Security**.
-3. In the Trusted Devices section you can see a list of trusted devices associated with your email account.
+3. In the **Trusted Devices** section, you can see a list of trusted devices associated with your email account.

    You can remove devices that you do not recognize or no longer use by